 How you can end Revision hell

 If you find yourself in revision hell right now, it’s going to be a little bit of a process to get out.
-Our goal here is to have a happy client, happy team, minimal overrun and a relatively fast delivery.
+Our goal here is to have a happy client, a happy team, minimal overrun, and a relatively fast delivery.

 Get in a conversation with your product owner (or contact person on the client side).
 Explain the situation in as much transparency as you can.
 Keep in mind a win-win situation.
 Offer a solution.
 For example: finish the current round of revisions without extra costs, but the next ones are calculated per hour.

 If things are tense, get a neutral third person on the table to act as a good or bad cop.
 Maybe that’s your account manager or the agency owner.
 This third person can be more direct and speak on behalf of the organization because he isn’t working with your client directly.
 This way, your working relationship doesn’t have to be influenced on a day-to-day basis.